kohei-us/ixion/doc/document.rst

    belong to the document.
 The order of the sheet names represents the order of the sheets.

+.. method:: Document.get_sheet(arg)

+   Get a sheet object either by the position or by the name.
+When the *arg* is an integer, it returns the sheet object at specified position (0-based).
+When the *arg* is a string, it returns the sheet object whose name matches that string.

 .. method:: Document.calculate()

    Calculate all formula cells within the document that are marked "dirty" i.e. either those formula cells whose direct